 I’m a feminist poet who works in tech, loves reality shows, hiking, and yoga.
 Do you feel that you know me?
 Is the way I chose to self-identify an affront to the way you chose to?

 Every one of us is a complicated tangle of genetics, circumstances, preference and experience.

 The most defining characteristics of a person are developed outside the margins of a text box.
 A handful of easily defined and hashtag-able words won’t actually tell you much about who someone is.

 When I give my opinions on politics, art, TV shows, anything really – it’s never with the intention to silence someone else’s reality.
 If someone else feels differently than I do – that’s an opportunity for a conversation, assuming all parties are open to it (and they should be).
 Opinions are not dogmatic by definition.

 Difference is still beautiful

-Fear of difference is an extremely stubborn quality of humanity, and accounts for a lot of conflict.
+Fear of difference is an extremely stubborn quality of humanity and accounts for a lot of conflicts.
 It takes work to understand and digest the unfamiliar.
-But simply put, difference also enriches humanity, and adds depth and color to living.
+But simply put, differences also enriches humanity, and adds depth and color to living.

 Understanding this allows for multiple truths, and moves towards a more peaceful shared reality.